pyexcel/pyexcel/doc/source/tutorial03.rst

 Now, they are in string format.

-You can do this row by row as well using :class:`~pyexcel.RowFormatter` or do this to a whote spread sheet using :class:`~pyexcel.SheetFormatter`
+You can do this row by row as well using :class:`~pyexcel.RowFormatter` or do this to a whole spread sheet using :class:`~pyexcel.SheetFormatter`

 .. _cleansing: